 1.3.3.2.6.2 Admission and Discharge Protocols

-The CWES Contractor shall adhere to the shelter bed Admission and Discharge Protocol, including the No Reject, No Eject policy.
+The CWES Contractor shall adhere to the shelter bed Admission and Discharge Protocol (Attachment H) and accept referrals and provide contracted services on a No Reject, No Eject basis.
 This protocol describes a process that applies to Agency and JCS Placements, and it applies equally to all beds included in the CWES Contract.
 The Protocol acknowledges that Emergency Juvenile Shelter Care facilities will serve some difficult cases.
 It does not apply to Placements made by Law Enforcement.
-The Contractor shall:

-Receive referrals from the Agency and JCS.

-Abide by the Agency’s Admission and Discharge Protocol (Attachment H)

 1.3.3.3 One Caseworker Model for CWES

-The Contractor shall provide a single Caseworker for each Child and Child’s Family while the Child is in CWES.
+The Contractor shall provide one Caseworker for each Child and Child’s Family while the Child is in CWES.
 This person shall be the day-to-day liaison for the Child and the Child’s Family to seek answers to questions and express concerns.
 The person assigned to each Child and Child’s Family shall be the chief point of contact regarding the Child for the Agency or JCS.
 Other individuals delivering services will interact with the Child and Family, however the Contractor shall ensure these services are coordinated through the Child’s Caseworker.
 Any major information, ranging from transfer of service to Clinical results, shall be communicated to the Child and Family through the Caseworker.
-The Caseworker shall be present at the intake conference.
-The name and contact information for this individual shall be documented in the Child’s Service Plan and provided to the Referring Worker.
+The Caseworker shall be present at intake.
+The name and contact information for this individual shall be documented in the Child’s Service Plan and provided to the Referring Worker and the Family.
+The Caseworker shall communicate information gathered about the Child to the Referring Worker and the Family.

 1.3.3.4 Individual Child Development and Life Skills in Emergency Juvenile Shelter Care Emergency Juvenile Shelter Care offers short-term interventions.
 The Contractor shall: